Fairmount Avenue station

-Fairmount Avenue is a former New Jersey Transit rail station on the Pascack Valley Line.
-The station was one of three rail stations in Hackensack, New Jersey, and was located at Fairmount Avenue and Temple Avenue.
-The Essex Street and Anderson Street stations are also located in Hackensack.
-The station house was built in 1870 as part of the extension railroad for the Hackensack and New York Railroad on a track extension from Anderson Street in Hackensack.
-The line became part of the Erie Railroad in 1896 and New Jersey Transit in 1983.
+Fairmount Avenue station is a defunct commuter railroad station in the city of Hackensack, Bergen County, New Jersey.
+Located on Memorial Way in Hackensack's Fairmount Park, the station served trains of NJ Transit's Pascack Valley Line between Spring Valley station in Spring Valley, New York and Hoboken Terminal in Hoboken, New Jersey.
+Fairmount Avenue was one of three stations in Hackensack for NJ Transit, the others being Anderson Street and Essex Street.
+Fairmount Avenue station consisted of two low-level side platforms and a small station depot on the southbound platform.

 History

 Hackensack and New York Railroad

 The original alignment of the Fairmount Avenue station dates back to the chartering of the Hackensack and New York Railroad in 1856 by David P. Patterson of Hillsdale and other local investors.
 Their intent in creating the rail line was to help maintain a steam-powered train line in the Pascack Valley and have future ambitions to build the system northward.
 Construction on the new 21 mi long line began in 1866, with trains heading from New York City to the Passaic Street station in Hackensack.
 Although Hackensack was not a large hub, there were several rail lines serving the city, including the New Jersey Midland Line (now the New York, Susquehanna and Western Railroad) with stops at Main Street (at the Mercer Street intersection) and at Prospect Avenue.
 During the 1860s, service was extended to north, terminating at Essex Street.
 Although most Hackensack and New York trains ended at Passaic Street, service was extended northward on September 5, 1869, when that stop was abandoned in replacement for Anderson Street.
 By 1870, the tracks had been extended northward to Hillsdale, and public service began on the line on March 4 of that year.
 Trains terminated at Hillsdale with fare of only $0.75 (1870 USD), but just one year later, the extension northward.
 The service was extended northward to the community of Haverstraw, New York, and in 1896, the rail line was leased by the private company to the Erie Railroad.